Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Applications

 \subsection{Numerical experiments}

-This section provides numerical experiment results to showcase the feasibility of proposed algorithms, including the adpative sampling through diffusion model, and the policy gradient algorithm to solve portfolio selection problems.
-We conduct both sythetic data and real data experiments.
-All codes are available in \href{https://github.com/fy-yuan/diffusion_dynamic_mv}{https://github.com/fy\-yuan/diffusion\_dynamic\_mv}.
+This section presents numerical results demonstrating the feasibility of the proposed algorithms, including adaptive sampling through the diffusion model and the policy-gradient algorithm for solving portfolio selection problems.
+We conduct both synthetic-data and real-data experiments.
+All code is available at \href{https://github.com/fy-yuan/diffusion_dynamic_mv}{https://github.com/fy\-yuan/diffusion\_dynamic\_mv}.